 - Contact methods: Select whether shoppers can provide their email and/or phone number at checkout, or if their email is required.
 Also, choose whether or not shoppers are prompted to add notifications for shipping updates or download Shopify’s Shop app to track order status.

-- Order processing: Select whether or not to use a customer’s shipping address as default billing address, whether electronic items such as gift cards should be automatically fulfilled, and when a customer order should be archived.
+- Order processing: Select whether or not to use a customer’s shipping address as the default billing address, whether electronic items such as gift cards should be automatically fulfilled, and when a customer order should be archived.

 - Email marketing: Decide whether or not to show a sign-up option at checkout and if it should be pre-selected.

-8. Launch Your Shopify Store
+Step 8: Launch Your Shopify Store

-Shopify recommends testing more than just placing an order, including other things like:
+Shopify recommends testing more than just placing an order, including other things like